ishigupta1201/subscription-analysis/README.md

 python universal_client.py "How many new subscriptions did we get this month?" python universal_client.py "What's our retention rate for the last 2 weeks?"

-# Payment analysis
+# Payment analysis with graphs
-python universal_client.py "What's our payment success rate for the last 2 weeks?" python universal_client.py "Show me revenue trends and failed transactions" python universal_client.py "Compare payment performance across different periods"
+python universal_client.py "What's our payment success rate for the last 2 weeks with chart" python universal_client.py "Show me revenue trends and failed transactions" python universal_client.py "Compare payment performance across different periods"